hayesneukom/p1-start/README.md

 Python onto the local machine.

 In order to run the program you must be in the directory that holds the program.
 Once inside the directory you must type "python plot.py " + the path to the data file that you want to run the program on.
+On this repository the files that will work on this program are located in the directory '2raw-data.'
+They are each called by the name of the type of material tested followed by an integer if there are multiple samples.
+If there are not multiple samples it is just the name of the material .raw.
+The data stored in 'data-raw' will not work on this program.

 In this program I learned a lot about committing in bash, how to do it, what it does and the importance of it.
 During this project I also learned about editing text files when I was trying to take portions of the raw text files and cut